 For now, here are some herbs used for Thai cooking.(Pictured Above: Kaffir Limes and their leaves)

-As the name implies, these look like long grassy plants but have a very fresh and soothing lemon smell to them.
+As the name implies, these look like long grassy plants but have a very fresh and soothing lemon smell.
 Use only the stems closest to the root for cooking and leave out the green leafy top parts.
-I use that part as incense wands to scare off mosquitos and bugs in the summer time.
+I use that part as incense wands to scare off mosquitos and bugs in the summertime.
 I almost always bruise the stems by pounding before slicing lemongrass to help release extra fragrance and oil.
 (Pictured Above: Lemongrass)

 Kaffir Limes & Leaves

 There’s nothing like finding fresh kaffir lime leaves.
 It kills me every time I go to Thailand and see these small trees growing on every corner, knowing how much I would have to pay to buy just a few of the frozen leaves in America.
 My best solution to finding these lime leaves is to buy a couple of trees and hope one of them will make it.
 Otherwise, look in the freezer section in your local Asian Markets.
 If they have them fresh in summer, buy a few bunches and freeze them.
 They keep well and can thaw out very quickly before cooking.(Pictured Above & Below: Kaffir lime leaves, noticed the double leaves, a distinctive feature of this very special herb) Cilantro